AlokSwaminathan/QRception/README.md

 Created using [ISO standard](/iso_standard.pdf)

+### Please leave issues, they can be about program functionality or improving the overall structure of the program

 This QR code encodes the data of a QR code generating Linux x86-64 executable
 ![QR Code generator (all codes are max size)](/max_version_generator/qr_generator.bmp)